wapqaw/setup_vps/default_domain.md

-#vps can't access after reboot
-The firewall has been disabled.
+#vps can't access after reboot The firewall has been disabled.
 If you restart the server it will come back on.
-Changed ports in Vesta.
+Changed ports in Vesta.<br/>
+#stop firewall vestacp.
+systemctl disable firewalld<br/>
+service iptables stop<br/>
+/usr/local/vesta/bin/v-stop-firewall<br/>